conrtv/personal-study-site/README.md

 - set timer lengths, start stop, notifications?
 - keep up with sessions completed
 - Make account and store sessions and remember playlists
+- custom icons for playlists

 ## Technologies

 - React, Vite, Jsx
 - Express, Node
 - maybe look into BlueprintJS for UI or stick with Bootstrap since familiar

+## Development Process

+Since this is a simple tool I decided to use [excalidraw ](https://excalidraw.com/) to mockup the design